alexfr26/js-vol-2/README.markdown

 * Create Fibonacci numbers generator using JavaScript generators

-* Create `promisify` function that takes some async function with callback as the latest argument and returns a new function, like a taken function, but new function should returns a promise;
+* Create `promisify` function that accepts some async function with callback as last argument and returns a new function, like a taken function, but new function should return a promise;

 Function with callback: